Steven-Woodring/School_District_Analysis/README.md

-# School District Analysis with Jupyter Notebook (Python)
+# School District Analysis with Pandas
 ### An analysis of standardized testing scores to optimize school budgeting and planning

 ## Overview